What’s Your Cat’s Love Language?

 How to identify when your cat is showing affection

-Some signs of cat affection are obvious: purring, rubbing up against you, allowing you to stroke or hold them.
-But others can be difficult to decipher, especially if you’re new to cats or have one who seems particularly aloof.
-Once you know how your cat likes to show affection, you can use that information to show affection back (speak to them in their own language, as it were), strengthening your bond and leading to even more affection down the road.
+Some signs of cat affection are obvious: rubbing up against you, purring, allowing you to stroke or hold them.
+But others can be a little trickier to understand, especially if you’re new to cats or have one who seems particularly aloof.

 How do cats tell their pet parents “I love you”?